inveniosoftware/docs-invenio-rdm/docs/preview/index.md

 It will also generate a test private key.

 Let's do it!
 Pressing `[Enter]` selects the option in brackets `[]`.

-!!! warning "Choose Python 3.6"
-    This tutorial takes you through the creation of a containerized instance.
-Therefore, only Python 3.6 is supported, if you wish to use other versions please follow the [development](../develop/index.md) tutorial.

 ``` bash
 invenio-cli init rdm